Sara Eatherton-Goff

 There's so much going on right now, I feel at a loss for words.

-I wrote about planning for a vacation next week, and how hard it is as an Autistic mother; and how every little hitch in real life thwarts the plan and leaves me feeling empty, back at Square One.
+I wrote about planning for a vacation next week, and how hard it is as an Autistic mother.
+And how every little hitch in real life thwarts the plan and leaves me feeling empty, back at square one.

 I wrote about how I'm getting tested for another autoimmune condition and for Mast Cell Activation Syndrome (MCAS), so I've been on this extremely limited low-histamine diet for almost six weeks for testing this Friday.
 And I'm terrified for next week's vacation-food situation (on top of the Celiac Disease restrictions), and terrified over bombarding my system with histamines again for another round of testing the following week.